CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ## Conda based installation

-Make sure that you have read and understood the license terms for miniconda and any used channels before using the command.
+First make sure that you have read and understood the license terms for miniconda and any used channels before using the command.

 - [Miniconda end user license agreement](https://www.anaconda.com/end-user-license-agreement-miniconda)